 Begin the day with a relaxing and invigorating session of Tai Chi, taking a class with a master to learn this ancient martial art.

-Next, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts, and stop on the banks of the Li river for a photo opportunity with a genuine cormorant fisherman.
+Next, explore Yangshuo's countryside, which is surrounded by landscapes of jewel-green paddy fields and dramatic limestone karsts.